damomarco/receipt_tracker/docs/architecture.md

 ## Component Breakdown

 -   **`App.tsx`**: The root component.
-It manages the top-level application state (receipts, trips, custom categories, search terms, filters) and modal visibility.
+It manages the top-level application state (receipts, trips, custom categories, search terms, filters), modal visibility, and handles the data import/export logic.
 It orchestrates the offline/online synchronization logic and wraps the application in the necessary Context Providers.
 -   **`components/`**:
     -   `Header.tsx`: Displays the application title, sync status, and a settings menu.
 Now also shows the name of the currently selected trip.
     -   `ReceiptList.tsx`: A dual-mode component.
 By default, it renders receipts in collapsible sections grouped by trip and day.
 When a search term is active, it switches to rendering a flat, sorted list of matching receipts.